History of the Jews in China: Late 20th century

-Soon after the defeat of the Japanese and the dissolution of the Shanghai ghetto, the Jewish refugees left, primarily to live in Palestine, the USA, America, Australia, Canada, and the Soviet Union, with a small amount going to Germany and Austria.
+Soon after the defeat of the Japanese and the dissolution of the Shanghai ghetto, the Jewish refugees left, primarily to live in Palestine, the USA, Australia, Canada, and the Soviet Union, with a small amount going to Germany and Austria.
 7,270 of the Central European Jewish refugees in Shanghai in 1947, 1,700 in 1949, and 21 in the 1960s.
 The non-refugee Jewish communities of Shanghai also decreased in size during the 1950s.
 The well-established Baghdadi Jewish families transferred their businesses to places including Hong Kong and the Bahamas.
 During the 1950s, the largest destinations for departing Jews from Shanghai were Israel, followed by the Soviet Union.

 Prominent non-Chinese Jews living in China from the establishment of the People's Republic of China to the contemporary period included Sidney Shapiro, Israel Epstein, and Ruth Weiss.
 A Jewish American, Sidney Rittenberg, served as interpreter to many top Chinese officials.
 Klara Blum established herself as one of the few Jewish women writers in post-1949 China.

 Structured Jewish life returned to Beijing in 1979 with the founding of Kehillat Beijing, an egalitarian lay-led community serving ex-patriate Jews from all over the world.

 Sara Imas, the Shanghai-born daughter of Shanghai's Jewish Club president, Leiwi Imas, became the first Chinese Jewish immigrant to Israel after the two countries established formal diplomatic relations in 1992.
 Leiwi Imas, who had to leave Germany for Poland in 1939, arrived in Shanghai the same year.
 He spent his final years in Shanghai until 1962, prior to the beginning of the Cultural Revolution.
 Although Sara Imas's non-Chinese appearance and family background brought her much trouble during the Cultural Revolution when she was accused of being a foreign capitalist and spy, today Sara Imas has returned to Shanghai, working as the Chinese representative of an Israeli diamond company.